akdevalliance/about/operating-manual.md

 Send an email 48 hours to remind people about the event Day before send an email to everyone with details on the event.
 See email templates below.

-	Insurance
+### Insurance
 Many event spaces require that we carry insurance for our events.
 If that is the case many of these spaces have a broker we can order through.
 When using APU, we used their broker.
 $274 for 4 days with 1-50 people for class 1 (seminar) insurance

-Venue Spaces
+### Venue Spaces

-		Anchorage
+#### Anchorage
-The Boardroom AK
+* The Boardroom AK
-Generally donates the space.
+	* Generally donates the space.
 We’re required to chip in for beer every other month depending on attendance.
 About $40/month to host the meetup.
-Good for meetups up to 40 people in the kitchen.
+	* Good for meetups up to 40 people in the kitchen.
-Verify you have a projector screen or TV to setup
+	* Verify you have a projector screen or TV to setup

-APU
+* APU
-APU has donated space to our group before.
-We must provide insurance, a deposit, and a cleaning fee Grant Hall room #231 - 40-50 people - $600/day
+	* APU has donated space to our group before.
+We must provide insurance, a deposit, and a cleaning fee
-Lecture Hall - 50 people
-Good private conference wifi.
+	* Good private conference wifi.
 Public wifi is slow.
-Good AV team to help with right adapters and extension cords/surge protectors
+	* Good AV team to help with right adapters and extension cords/surge protectors
+		* Grant Hall room #231 - 40-50 people - $600/day
+		* Lecture Hall - 50 people

-		Fairbanks
+#### Fairbanks
-BP Design Theatre
+* BP Design Theatre
-UAF ELIF (New Engineering building).
+* UAF ELIF (New Engineering building).
 Free for University affiliates.
 Built-in video conferencing.
-Grab mic from the back.
+*	Grab mic from the back.
 It’s in a closet.
-Keep it off until someone needs to speak Duckering 535
+Keep it off until someone needs to speak
+* Duckering 535
-Sits around 20.
+	* Sits around 20.
 No need to book and it is free as long as there is no class scheduled.
 Built-in video conferencing.
-Mic and speaker system should just work
+	* Mic and speaker system should just work

-		Juneau
+#### Juneau
 Juneau Coworking Space
 Email conroy@juneaucoworking.com
 Come early to open doors, turn on lights, etc.